MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/Install-invoice-capture.md

 ## Prerequisites

 Prerequisites for installing Invoice capture solution:
 a)	Register an application and add a client secret to Azure Active Directory (Azure AD) under your Azure subscription.
-For instructions, see [Register a web application with AAD](../../dev-itpro/data-entities/services-home-page.md#register-a-web-application-with-aad).
+For more information, see [Register a web application with AAD](../../dev-itpro/data-entities/services-home-page.md#register-a-web-application-with-aad).

 >[!NOTE]
 > You will want to note the **Application (client) ID**, **Client secret**, and **Tenant ID** values.
 These values will be needed later.

 b)	Register the Azure application in a Dynamics 365 Finance environment.
-For instructions, see [Register your external application](../../dev-itpro/data-entities/services-home-page.md#register-your-external-application).
+For more information, see [Register your external application](../../dev-itpro/data-entities/services-home-page.md#register-your-external-application).

 ## Install and set up

 Go to AppSource and select the link for preview version of [Dynamics 365 Invoice capture](https://appsource.microsoft.com/en-us/product/dynamics-365/mscrm.dynamics365-invoice-capture-preview?flightCodes=invoicecapture).
-Once the installation is completed, you will see the solution installed in selected environment in Power Apps.
+Once the installation is completed, you'll see the solution installed in selected environment in Power Apps.

 Download the [assistant solution](https://github.com/InvoiceCapture/InstallationTools/releases/download/latest/msdyn_InvoiceCaptureIntallationTools.zip) to set up the following: